Skip to Main Content

 6. A description of how and when students will receive their graded work

-7. A list of all required and recommended textbooks, including:
+7. A list of all required and recommended textbooks and instructional materials, including:

 1. ISBN for each required and recommended textbook,